Hawthorne Heights: Early days (2001–2003)

 A Day in the Life were formed by JT Woodruff, Jesse Blair, Andy Saunders, Josh Bethel, and Andy Lazier in Dayton, Ohio in 2001.
-They took their name from "A Day in the Life", a popular song by the Beatles.
+They took their name from "A Day in the Life", a song by the Beatles.
 Their first record was a demo titled Four Bullets for One Girl, which sold its 500 copy run in two months.
 That brought them to the attention of Confined Records, with which they released an album, Nine Reasons to Say Goodbye.
 Finally, they released a 6-song EP titled Paper Chromatography: The Fade from Dark to Light (which was partially re-released as part of the compilation From Ohio With Love) in the winter of 2003.

 After some mild success the entire band quit except for JT, who decided to continue the band with new members and changed the band name.
 In 2003, Matt Ridenour, bassist and backing vocalist, passed a hotel called Hawthorn Inn & Suites on his way to work.
-He decided to add an e and Heights to make Hawthorne Heights.
+He decided to add an "e" and Heights to make Hawthorne Heights.
 The rest of the band agreed.

 The Silence in Black and White and If Only You Were Lonely (2004–2006)

-Their first album The Silence in Black and White, was recorded over a four-week period and released in 2004.
+Their first album, The Silence in Black and White, was recorded over a four-week period and released in 2004.
 The album was slow to build sales at first; however, soon the video for the song "Ohio Is for Lovers" began getting airplay on MTV, and the band enjoyed breakout success at radio as well as a growing nationwide fan base.
 The album became Victory Records' highest selling debut.
 The Silence in Black and White peaked at No. 56 on Billboard.
 The singles "Niki FM" and "Silver Bullet" were released in 2005.

-When their second album If Only You Were Lonely was released on February 28, 2006, it debuted at No. 3 on Billboard, powered by the lead single "Saying Sorry" which received regular airplay on MTV, VH1, and Fuse.
+When their second album, If Only You Were Lonely, was released on February 28, 2006, it debuted at No. 3 on Billboard, powered by the lead single "Saying Sorry" which received regular airplay on MTV, VH1, and Fuse.
 The Legion of Doom remixed a song from the album, entitled "Where Can I Stab Myself in the Ears?" and it appeared on the Underworld: Evolution Original Motion Picture Soundtrack.
 The remix was re-titled "Where Do I Stab Myself in the Ears".
 The band performed on the 2006 Nintendo Fusion Tour.
 A live CD/DVD was intended to be recorded from the tour, but was canceled, likely due to complications with Victory.